Rule 5122-40-01 | Definitions and applicability.

 (22) "State oversight agency" means the agency or office of state government identified by the governor to provide regulatory oversight of opioid treatment programs on behalf of the state of Ohio.
 The designated state oversight agency is responsible for licensing, monitoring and investigating complaints or grievances regarding opioid treatment programs.
 The Ohio department of mental health and addiction services is the agency designated by the governor to provide regulatory oversight on behalf of the state of Ohio.

-(B) This chapter is applicable to any community addiction services provider subject to licensure as an opioid treatment program in accordance with section 5119.37 of the Revised Code, which includes any opioid treatment program requiring certification, as certification is defined in 42 C.F.R.
+(B) This chapter is applicable to any community mental health services or addiction services provider subject to licensure as an opioid treatment program in accordance with section 5119.37 of the Revised Code, which includes any opioid treatment program requiring certification, as certification is defined in 42 C.F.R.
 8.2.

 (C) Programs licensed as an opioid treatment program at the time of the effective date of this rule shall remain licensed until the expiration of their current licensure.
 If a program wants to continue to operate as a licensed opioid treatment program, then it is required to apply to the department for licensure in accordance with this chapter.

 (D) An opioid treatment program directly operated by the department of veterans affairs, the Indian health service or any other department or agency of the United States is not required to obtain a state license.